Hanna-N9/learn-node.js/1-what-is-the-back-end/notes.md

 ## What is an API?

-- When a customer selects a specific item for sale on an e-commerce site, the price for that item is stored in a database.
-When a user purchases it, the database needs to be updated with the correct inventory for that item type.
-Much of what the back-end entails is reading, updating, or deleting information stored in a database.

 - A web API is typically part of a back-end system.
 API stands for Application Programming Interface and can refer to various interfaces.
 Still, a web API is a set of rules that allow devices to communicate with a web application's data.
 This communication usually happens through something called HTTP requests and responses.
 Unlike the HTTP requests a client makes when a user navigates to a website's URL, these requests tell the server exactly what a user wants to do with its data - create new data, read existing information, update existing information, or delete existing information.
 Then, the server sends back some data in response to your request.

+- When a customer selects a specific item for sale on an e-commerce site, the price for that item is stored in a database.
+When a user clicks a submit button to make an order, it triggers a request to send a customer to an order confirmation page.
+Still, an additional request will be triggered from the front-end, unseen by the user, to the web API so that the database can be updated with the information from the order (and the database needs to be updated with the correct inventory for that item type).
+Much of what the back-end entails is reading, updating, or deleting information stored in a database.